avneeshp/scheduling-algorithms/FDS/README.txt

 12) Generate a .bc file for benchmark to evaluate /work/zhang/common/tools/llvm/3.1/bin/llvm-as pr.ll	#similar for other benchmarks

+13) Set number of times the ASAP cycle time you want to set the FDS cycle time.
+By default it is one i.e. equal to ASAP cycle time.
 13) $HOME/llvm-3.1.sample/build/Release+Asserts/bin/opt -analyze -S -p -load $HOME/llvm-3.1.sample/build/Release+Asserts/lib/LLVMFDS.so -fds < pr.bc > /dev/null
 14) An output file schedule.txt is generated in the current working directory having force directed schedules with number of functional units required.